madington/messenger-boilerplate/readme.md

 Initialize MESSenger.
 If you are familiar with Vue you will recognize the structure:

 ```
-// First we need to check that MESSenger is loaded:
-if (!window.MESSengerLoaded) {
-    // If not loaded, register a function to run when it is loaded:
-  window.onMESSengerLoad = startCreative;
-} else {
-    // If loaded, we can go ahead and start the creative code
-  startCreative();
-}
-function startCreative() {

     const M = new MESSenger({
         bannerSize: "320x250",
         data: {